 The government of Burkina Faso encourages privatization and has revised the investment code to attract foreign investment in 2004.
 In 2010, the corporate income tax rate was reduced from 30% to 25% and tax on dividends from 12.5% to 7.5%.
 Similarly, by the end of this year, the old mining code will be revised to equally favor both the state and the mining companies.
 All this has made the environment conducive for global companies to invest and operate in the country.

 Burkina Faso is now buzzing with mining activities, especially in the gold sector, and the economic growth forecast for the next year is reported to be 7%.

-However, environmental activists are claiming that gold mining especially in Burkina Faso's northern Séguénéga region is damaging not only the environment but also the social structure.
+However, environmental activists are claiming that gold mining, especially in Burkina Faso's northern Séguénéga region, is damaging not only the environment but also the social structure.
 Vegetation is being cleared to make room for mining activities and left barren.
-The government will have to come up with solution for this issue so as to safeguard its people from the hazards of rampant mining activities.
+The government will have to come up with a solution for this issue so as to safeguard its people from the hazards of rampant mining activities.

 Disclaimer: The author of this article does not imply any investment recommendation and some content is speculative in nature.
 The Author is not affiliated in any way with any companies mentioned and all statistical information is publically available.

 Disclaimer: The views expressed here are those of the author expressed in their private capacity and do not necessarily represent the views of AZoM.com Limited T/A AZoNetwork the owner and operator of this website.
 This disclaimer forms part of the Terms and conditions of use of this website.